HefeiQ/hefeiq.github.io/_interview/phone-interview-uwlax.md

 I worked on a proposal submitted by my advisor that eventually received funding from the NSF III program.
 Specifically, I worked on writing the Proposed Research Objectives and Methodology section, which detailed our past research accomplishments and future plans.

 **Do you intend to apply for grants?
 Where?**
+- Research Experiences for Undergraduates (REU) program at NSF
+- IIS: Information Integration and Informatics (NSF/III)
+- Principles and Practice of Scalable Systems (NSF/PPoSS)
+- Computational and Data-Enabled Science and Engineering (NSF/CDS&E)
+- CCF: Communications and Information Foundations (NSF/CIF)
+- Smart Health and Biomedical Research in the Era of Artificial Intelligence and Advanced Data Science (SCH)

 **Other questions**